Homebuyers

 California is the only state that requires larger landlords of subsidized housing to give their tenants an option to have their rent payments reported to the major credit agencies.
 This helps low-income renters build their credit history.

-There are services that will report your rent payments to the credit reporting bureaus for a small fee.
+Some services will report your rent payments to the credit reporting bureaus for a small fee.
 This may help improve your credit score.

 "If this boosts your credit score 20 to 40 points … that [may] help you get a low interest rate," said Cook.